 Check out their Facebook page for daily specials and the day’s available flavors.
 The shop is open 24/7.
 Favorites include the Cookie Monster donut for its originality and the Maple Bacon topped with real bacon.
 They also offer gluten-free-ish donuts and cinnamon rolls that sell out quickly.

 Relics is Missouri’s Largest Antique Mall.
 Locals and tourists spend time here browsing the stalls and looking for that perfect buy.
 Relics are divided into two sections, the Antique Section and the Fun Flea Market section.

-Relics also offers an event center and tea room for light lunch, beverages, and desserts.
+Relics also offers an event center and tea room for light lunches, beverages, and desserts.
 The menu offers chicken salad sandwiches, quiche, and pies.
 Prices for the merchandise are often described as on the high side.

 11. Enjoy A Stage Show At Landers Theatre